HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Cardiology Technicians.

 A cardiology technician, also known as a cardiovascular technologist, performs diagnostic tests on patients’ hearts and blood vessels to assist physicians in diagnosing and treating cardiovascular conditions.

-Their duties include administering tests like electrocardiograms (EKGs), stress tests, and Holter monitoring, preparing patients for procedures, operating specialized diagnostic equipment, and accurately recording test results for review by cardiologists.
+Their duties include administering tests such as electrocardiograms (EKGs), stress tests, and Holter monitoring; preparing patients for procedures; operating specialized diagnostic equipment; and accurately recording test results for cardiologists’ review.

 Common Duties